Written by Teddy Kyung Lee | CTO | ICTK

 4. Operational Use Models of CBDC Wallet Devices

-Under two-tiered system, the proposed operational use models of CBDC wallets are summarized in table 1
+Under a two-tiered system, the proposed operational use models of CBDC wallets are summarized in table 1.

 Table 1.
 Proposed operational use models of CBDC wallets